mihaicroicu/gedKGI/README.md

 # viewsKGI

-This is the KGI Gaussian Point imputation package used for creating a MSI multiple imputted dataset of UCDP GED based on Croicu (2023) and ingesting the resulting dataset in VIEWS3.
+This is the KGI Gaussian Point imputation package used for creating a MSI multiple imputted dataset of UCDP GED based on Croicu (2025).
 There are two versions of the codebase, one for local use on a standard machine, and one for use on the Uppmax (rackham) cluster.

 The regular version of viewsKGI will **not** work on Uppmax: the regular version depends on real-time API calls to UCDP, on the client-server nature of ingester3 and on a local cache buffer to speed client-server interactions and preempt some repeated compute operations.
 These **do not** function in a highly parallelized, high concurrency, batched environment like Uppmax, and will result in the script crashing in the best of cases, and ingester3 / UCDP API exposed to what is effectively a DDOS attack in the worst of cases (there are mechanisms in the cache cascade crashing the scripts before a DDOS will happen, but don't rely on this).
 In short **Don't do it**.